eda-ricercatore/gulyas-scripts/notes/reviews/Rothman2016a.md

 		* pp. 43, "staff the most important work"
 		* pp. 43, "assign people to one project at a time"
 		* pp. 43, "plan to replan"
+		* pp. 80, prioritize the projects and features based on business priorities, not technical priorities, since these decisions are business decisions that have business impact
 	- iterate
 		* adapt and adjust the project portfolio, and task/work schedule, and resource allocation to changing goals and priorities of the organization (pp. 28)
 		* update the ***big visible chart*** of the list of tasks/work, so that it "creates shared ownership of the projects" "and \[allow\] people \[to recognize\] patterns and problems as well as solutions to these problems" (pp. 28)